pcanz/pPEG/docs/pPEG.md

 1. A rule name that begins with a capital letter will always appear in the ptree, and will always be in format (2).
 The list or component rule results may have zero or more elements.

 2. A rule name that begins with an underscore will never appear in the ptree.
-These rule names are treated as if they are literal expression that match a string result.
+These rule names are treated as if they are anonymous expressions.

 3. A rule name that begins with a lower case letter should be used by default, and it will return a dynamic result as defined above.